I do not own either One Piece or Justice League Unlimited.

 Without even stopping to ask any questions, the man grabbed a shock prod and stabbed him with it.

 The scream which tore from Martian Manhunter's throat was real, as agony beyond his expectations crackled throughout his form.

 Again, and again.

 Until he figured by now Savage was far enough away.

 With a touch of will he slipped through the manacles, and confronted his tormenter.
 "Stop it."

 "What!?
 But how!?" gasped the Nazi.

 Ah, good, finally he spoke.
 Now he had a voice to impersonate if necessary.

 Martian Manhunter decked the shocked torturer into unconsciousness.
-Another moment, and the bully was the one secured in place, and the hero was free to examine the laptop to his heart's content.
+Another moment, and the bully was the one secured in to his own torture stand, and the hero was free to examine the laptop to his heart's content.

 He had a lot to review, and an uncertain amount of time.
 Regardless, he would have to be sure to destroy this before leaving.